 Where, in the world, is the satisfaction in celebrating something that destroys digital files?
 Why would anyone want to appreciate human viruses?
 Even Merriam-Webster defines the word virus as “something that poisons the mind or soul”.

-This is certainly an odd day, so perhaps it just needs a different perspective.
+I would certainly consider this to be a very odd day, so perhaps it just needs a different perspective.
 Let’s think outside the petri dish on this one.

 Consider that morning you dreaded going to work and realized you had a fever.
 You called in legitimately sick dodging a terrible day at the office.
 Did you tip your hat to the power of human viruses?

-Think about your friend who makes a living in the digital world eradicating evil bits of code.
+Think about your friend, you know, the one who makes a living by eradicating evil bits of code in the digital world.
 She can certainly appreciate a robust computer virus and even respect it on some level.

 The dictionary is very clear in its derogatory definition of the word, but the virus has its place in literature.
 Without the maligned microbe, there would be no Andromeda Strain.
-Steven King’s “The Stand” would be a much quicker read.
+And Steven King’s, “The Stand”, would be a much quicker read.